SKCheongBrian/delta-debug/README.md

 ### Running individual showcases

-To run individual showcases, you may run the commands
+To run individual showcases, you may run the commands (`python` or `python3` based on the way the command is configured on your system)
 ```shell
 python3 showcase1.py
 ```